Everything About Moving to Dallas

-We do offer a full selection of boxes and supplies.
-Please call the office and speak to one of our professional moving consultants for more information on boxes and other moving supplies.
+Yes.
+We offer a full selection of boxes and supplies.
+Please call our office for more information on boxes and other moving supplies.

 What Kind of Payment Do You Accept?

-We accept cash, check, cashier’s check, money orders and all major credit cards.
-Certain types of moves, such as moves into storage, loading a truck or long-distance moves may require payment in cash, cashier’s check, money order or credit card.
+We accept cash, check, cashier’s check, money orders, and all major credit cards.
 We reserve the right to require any type of move to be paid in cash only.
 All rates are generally given with a cash or check payment discount.
 If a credit card is used for payment, the rate will not have this discount applied.
 Please retain your completed copy of the contract for your records.
 Any requests for a copy of the contract or an invoice in another format will be subject to a $25 service fee.
 All returned checks will be charged a fee of $30.